kubeflow/website/content/docs/pipelines/sdk/python-based-visualizations.md

     `backend/src/apiserver/visualization` directory and it should have the same name as the type that was created earlier, use snake case instead of screaming snake case (i.e. `visualization.py`).
-    * Dependency injection is used to pass variables from the Pipelines UI to a visualization.
+    * Dependency injection is used to pass variables from the Kubeflow Pipelines UI to a visualization.
-        * To obtain a path or path pattern from the Pipelines UI, you can use the following syntax:
+        * To obtain a path or path pattern from the Kubeflow Pipelines UI, you can use the following syntax:

             ```python
             # The variable "source" will be injected to any visualization.
 The
-            # value of "source" will be provided by the Pipelines UI and will
+            # value of "source" will be provided by the Kubeflow Pipelines UI
-            # never be an empty string.
+            # and will never be an empty string.
             ...
             # Open a file with a provided path or path pattern from the
-            # Pipelines UI and append DataFrame to an array of DataFrames
+            # Kubeflow Pipelines UI and append DataFrame to an array of
+            # DataFrames
             dfs = []
             for f in file_io.get_matching_files(source):
                 dfs.append(pd.read_csv(f))
             ...
-            # Get a path from the Pipelines UI and create a DataFrame
+            # Get a path from the Kubeflow Pipelines UI and create a DataFrame
             df = pd.read_csv(source)
             ...
             ```